Modernism at it's finest

 1943

-Casa Navàs for rent
+Casa Navàs for rent.
+Doctor Nolla

-Doctor Nolla and his wife rented the hous.
+Doctor Nolla and his wife rented the house.
 Many people from Reus remember the time when they had the privilege of going to the doctor in the most singular building of the city.
 The Nolla family were the people who enjoyed the house the longest, as they lived in it for almost 40 years.

 1976